AlexIoannides/kubernetes-mlops/README.md

 ##### Via Port Forwarding

-Following the same general approach as we did for our first-principles Kubernetes deployment, but using embedded bash commands to find the Ambassador API gateway component we need to target for port-forwarding.
+We follow the same general approach as we did for our first-principles Kubernetes deployment above, but using embedded bash commands to find the Ambassador API gateway component we need to target for port-forwarding.
 We start with GCP,

 ```bash
 kubectl port-forward $(kubectl get pods -n seldon -l service=ambassador -o jsonpath='{.items[0].metadata.name}') -n seldon 8003:8080